opensanctions/storyweb/DESIGN.md

 This doesn't yet allow us to say that there are two separate `Markus Braun` - one maybe an actor mentioned in a gossip piece, the other the CEO of Wirecard.
 We basically need a way to fork an entity and say: this alias, in this article - make it part of another entity!

+### Clustering

+What I'm describing here is really a clustering process.
+Need to do some research on what scikit-learn-level machine learning for clustering looks like and how well it might apply.

 ## Step 5: Build a relationship loom